howardyclo/pytorch-seq2seq-example/README.md

 ### Cons
 Comparing to the state-of-the-art seq2seq library, OpenNMT-py, there are some stuffs that aren't optimized in this codebase:
-- Use CuDNN when possible (always on encoder, on decoder when input_feed 0)
+- Use CuDNN when possible (always on encoder, on decoder when `input_feed`=0)
 - Always avoid indexing / loops and use torch primitives.
-- When possible, batch softmax operations across time. ( this is the second complicated part of the code)
+- When possible, batch softmax operations across time. (this is the second complicated part of the code)
 - Batch inference and beam search for translation (this is the most complicated part of the code)

 ### How to speed up RNN training?